 FreightWaves also mentioned that the data was pulled from over 150 sources and represents $260 billion of freight.
 You can find more information here.

 Last year, KeepTruckin also looked into the average detention time property-carrying drivers face and the negative impact it has on them.

-According to the data analyzed by KeepTruckin, 75% drivers are detained at a pickup or drop off location for 2+ hours every week.
-Moreover 35% drivers are detained at a pickup or drop off location for more than 6 hours every week.
+According to the data analyzed by KeepTruckin, 75% of drivers are detained at a pickup or drop-off location for 2+ hours every week.
+Moreover, 35% of drivers are detained at a pickup or drop-off location for more than 6 hours every week.

 On average, a driver faces 7 extended detention events every month.

 This extended detention time has multiple negative effects: